Chulalongkorn: Military and political reforms

 Freed of the Front Palace and Chinese rebellions, Chulalongkorn initiated modernization and centralization reforms.
 He established the Royal Military Academy in 1887 to train officers in Western fashion.
 His upgraded forces provided the king much more power to centralize the country.

 The government of Siam had remained largely unchanged since the 15th century.
 The central government was headed by the Samuha Nayok (i.e., prime minister), who controlled the northern parts of Siam, and the Samuha Kalahom (i.e., grand commander), who controlled southern Siam in both civil and military affairs.
 The Samuha Nayok presided over the Chatu Sadombh (i.e., Four Pillars).
 The responsibilities of each pillar overlapped and were ambiguous.
 In 1888, Chulalongkorn moved to institute a government of ministries.
 Ministers were, at the outset, members of the royal family.
 Ministries were established in 1892, with all ministries having equal status.

 The Council of State proved unable to veto legal drafts or to give Chulalongkorn advice because the members regarded Chulalongkorn as an absolute monarch, far above their station.
 Chulalongkorn dissolved the council altogether and transferred advisory duties to the cabinet in 1894.

 Chulalongkorn abolished the traditional Nakorn Bala methods of torture in the judiciary process, which were seen as inhumane and barbaric to Western eyes, and introduced a Western judicial code.
-His Belgian advisor, Rolin-Jaequemyns, played a great role in the development of modern Siamese law and its judicial system.
+His Belgian advisor, Gustave Rolin-Jaequemyns, played a great role in the development of modern Siamese law and its judicial system.